In the hope that I can help you make your decision on buying one, here are quick answers to frequently asked questions by Pinoys.

 Will I likely to die soon if I start a life insurance policy?

 There is absolutely zero proof that supports owning an insurance raises the chances of dying.
-While death is inevitable, no one really knows when it’s going to happen.
+While death is inevitable, no one really knows when it’s going to happen, and that’s why we get insured just to prepare for any eventualities.

 Who can be insured?